viet34tqc/notebook/typescript.md

 ## Enum

-A collection of values that have the same category Easier to maintain and get the value
+A collection of constants that have the same category Easier to maintain and get the value
 Name convention: PascalCase